btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 It uses socat to listen on a given TCP port (5000 in this example) and to redirect incoming traffic to a Tor hidden service specified through environment variables.
 It acts as a relay between the standard web and a hidden service on the Tor network.
 You can optionally restrict the IP addresses that are allowed to connect to this service by specifying an `ALLOWED_RANGE` environment variable and using CIDR notation.

+Please note:

+This container does not have any nginx component because Kubernetes provides for it.

 ### Usage

 Break free from cloud services providers limitations, secure and protect your bitcoin full node, connect that with a BTC Pay server, all behind TOR.